TimSmafield/TextJusifier/README.md

 Written Java 1.12

 installation:
-Intellj:  Welcome to intellj -> Get from VLC enter given GIT URL and press clone
+Intellij:  Welcome to Intellij -> Get from VLC enter given GIT URL and press clone
 Open src/TextJusifier.java and right click the main function and select "modify run configurations" Enter desired CLI arguments for example: "This is text " 30